Ohio Steelhead Season: The 3 Best Seasons

 Winter Run

-The winter steelhead season in Ohio begins in December and ends in early March.
-The winter period typically has low runs of steelhead but there are often many steelhead stuck in the rivers from the fall runs.
+The winter period typically has low runs of steelhead, but there are often many steelhead stuck in the rivers from the fall runs.

-As long as the river is not frozen solid there are good opportunities for winter steelhead fishing.
+As long as the river is not frozen solid, there are good opportunities for winter steelhead fishing.

 The winter season is a good time to fish because there are fewer anglers and those anglers that know how to fish in the cold can catch a lot of steelhead.